 The scope is set to be parallax-free at 50 yards.
 Beyond that, there are two adjustment turrets, for windage and elevation.
 We like them because they’re simple, easy to use, and have very definite clicks when you make adjustments.

 Both the adjustment turrets and the reticle are coordinated with Nikon’s Spot On app, which helps you make complicated ballistics calculations without needing a pen and paper, or mental math skills.

 It’s very inexpensive.
-At less than $200, the Nikon is a good way to get a high-quality glass that won’t out-spend your rifle class.
+The Nikon is a good way to get a high-quality glass that won’t out-spend your rifle class.
 Many said it was easily the best they’d ever seen in this price range.